-- Originator possesses only its own uncertified public-key: Many cryptocurrency users today employ a digital wallet (software and/or hardware) that holds only the user's own public-private key and the public keys ("addresses") of other users.
-As such, there are cases where the originator customer may not as yet posses a certificate for their public key.
-If the originator is a customer of the VASP, one possible course of action is for the VASP to redirect the customer to enroll for a public key certificate following the standard X.509 enrollment process. - Originator possesses public key certificate: In the case that the customer provides a copy of their public key certificate, the VASP must validate the certificate status to the issuing certificate authority.
-The X.509 standard has protocols to perform this validation in an efficient manner [37, 38]. - Originator possesses only the uncertified public key of the beneficiary: Similar to the previous scenario, an originator customer of a VASP may only be in possession (i.e. in their wallet) of the public key of the beneficiary, without a corresponding certificate.
+- Originator possesses only its own uncertified public key: Many cryptocurrency users today employ a digital wallet (software and/or hardware) that holds only the user's own public-private keys and the public keys ("addresses") of other users.
+As such, there are cases where the originator customers may not as yet possess a certificate for their public keys.
+If the originator is a customer of the VASP, one possible course of action is for the VASP to redirect the customer to enroll for a public-key certificate following the standard X.509 enrollment process. - Originator possesses public-key certificate: In the case that the customer provides a copy of his/her public-key certificate, the VASP must validate the certificate status to the issuing certificate authority.
+The X.509 standard has protocols to perform this validation in an efficient manner (Myers et al., 1999; Santesson et al., 2013). - Originator possesses only the uncertified public key of the beneficiary: Similar to the previous scenario, an originator customer of a VASP may only be in possession (i.e., in his/her wallet) of the public key of the beneficiary, without a corresponding certificate.

 In this case, the Originator-VASP has the task of searching for the beneficiary's certificate among other VASPs or certificate authorities.

-Typically X.509 certificates can be fetched from the issuer service via a standardized endpoint (e.g. URI for certificates) [39]. - Originator only knows the beneficiary account information: In this scenario, the originator customer may only be in possession of the beneficiary's name and account number, and possibly the name of the destination Beneficiary-VASP. - In this case, the Originator-VASP has the task of locating and inquiring to the Beneficiary-VASP about the account of the beneficiary at that VASP using traditional means.
+Typically X.509 certificates can be fetched from the issuer service via a standardized endpoint (e.g. Uniform Resource Identifier (UFI) for certificates) (Gutmann, 2006).

+Originator only knows the beneficiary account information: In this scenario, the originator customer may only be in possession of the beneficiary's name and account number, and possibly the name of the destination Beneficiary-VASP.

+In this case, the Originator-VASP has the task of locating and inquiring the Beneficiary-VASP about the account of the beneficiary at that VASP using traditional means.

-In order to prevent an Originator-VASP from querying every known certification authority in the world - an approach that is not only impractical but vastly inefficient - one potential solution is for the community of VASPs and their respective certification authorities to form a trust network that shares known good public keys and share certificate revocation lists.
-This topic will be discussed further in Section 8.
+In order to prevent an Originator-VASP from querying every known certification authority in the world - an approach that is not only impractical but vastly inefficient - one potential solution is for the community of VASPs and their respective certification authorities to form a trust network that shares known good public keys and also the certificate revocation lists.
+This topic will be discussed further in Sec.
+8.

-8 Towards a Trust Network of VASPs
+8. Toward a Trust Network of VASPs

 The Internet has been successful over the past three decades because of a number of sound architecture designs.
-One architecture design decision was to allow organizations to own and operate portions of the Internet as autonomous systems, allowing each autonomous system to runs its own interior routing protocol with its own network topology for their network elements (e.g. routers, bridges, etc.).
-Each autonomous system would be allocated unique identifier (i.e. AS number) and each autonomous system would represent independent networks (e.g. LANs, WANS, backhaul networks, etc.) owned and operated by various independent entities (e.g. ISPs, universities, governments, military, etc.).
+One architecture design decision was to allow organizations to own and operate portions of the Internet as autonomous systems, allowing each autonomous system to run its own interior routing protocol with its own network topology for its network elements (e.g., routers, bridges, etc.).
+Each autonomous system would be allocated unique identifier (i.e., AS number) and each autonomous system would represent independent networks (e.g., Local Area Networks (LANs), WANs, backhaul networks, etc.) owned and operated by various independent entities (e.g., ISPs, universities, governments, military, etc.).
 Thus, the Internet of today is in reality composed of numerous autonomous systems that are "stitched" together, presenting to the user end-to-end IP connectivity.
-Autonomous systems employ peering agreements or contracts among themselves in order to negotiate IP traffic volumes and routing patterns.
+Autonomous systems employ peering agreements or contracts among themselves in order to negotiate the IP traffic volumes and routing patterns.
 These agreements permit each autonomous system to advertise routes that are available through that autonomous system, resulting in the reachability of (most) IP addresses globally.